 The Audit Committee serves in an oversight capacity and is not intended to be part of our operational or managerial decision-making process.
-Our management is responsible for preparing our consolidated financial statements, and our independent registered public accounting firm, Deloitte & Touche LLP, is responsible for auditing those statements.
+Our management is responsible for preparing our consolidated financial statements, and our independent registered public accounting firm is responsible for auditing those statements.
 The Audit Committee s principal purpose is to monitor these processes.

 The Audit Committee is currently composed of three directors, each of whom meets the requirements of applicable NASDAQ Stock Market and Securities and Exchange Commission rules for audit committee independence.
-The key responsibilities of our Audit Committee are set forth in our Audit Committee s charter, which is available on our website at www.uct.com/investors/corporate_governance.htm.
+The key responsibilities of our Audit Committee are set forth in our Audit Committee s charter, which is available on our website at http://uct.com/investors/corporate-governance/.

-The Audit Committee regularly met and held discussions with management and Deloitte & Touche LLP in 2013.
-Management represented to the Audit Committee that Ultra Clean s consolidated financial statements were prepared in accordance with generally accepted accounting principles applied on a consistent basis, and the Audit Committee has reviewed and discussed the quarterly and annual earnings press releases and audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 27, 2013 with management and Deloitte & Touche LLP.
-The Committee has also discussed with Deloitte & Touche LLP matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees issued by the Public Company Accounting Oversight Board (PCAOB).
+The Audit Committee regularly met and held discussions with management and our independent registered public accounting firm in 2014.
+Management represented to the Audit Committee that Ultra Clean s consolidated financial statements were prepared in accordance with generally accepted accounting principles applied on a consistent basis, and the Audit Committee has reviewed and discussed the quarterly and annual earnings press releases and audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 26, 2014 with management and our independent registered public accounting firm.
+The Committee has also discussed with our independent registered public accounting firm matters required to be discussed by the statement on Auditing Standards No. 16, as amended, issued by the Public Company Accounting Oversight Board (PCAOB).

-The Audit Committee has discussed with Deloitte & Touche LLP its independence from us and our management, including the matters, if any, in the written disclosures pursuant to applicable requirements of the Public Company Accounting Oversight Board regarding an independent accountant s communications with the Audit Committee concerning independence.
-The Audit Committee also considered whether Deloitte & Touche LLP s provision of audit and non-audit services to us is compatible with maintaining the independence of Deloitte & Touche LLP from us.
+The Audit Committee has discussed with our independent registered public accounting firm its independence from us and our management, including the matters, if any, in the written disclosures pursuant to applicable requirements of the Public Company Accounting Oversight Board regarding an independent accountant s communications with the Audit Committee concerning independence.
+The Audit Committee also considered whether our independent registered public accounting firm s provision of audit and non-audit services to us is compatible with maintaining the independence of our independent registered public accounting firm from us.